the Idea

 Why Great Books?

-The great books that are read, discussed, and written about in the program are among the most important books of the Western tradition.
+The great books that are read, discussed, and written about in the program are among the most important books of the African, Asian, and European traditions.
 They record the inventions of the human imagination, the discoveries of the human intellect, and the inquiry that gave rise to and shaped them.
 They are original in two senses: they present novel ideas near their original sources in time and they record these ideas in forms shaped by the original minds that conceived them.
 These books continue to illuminate the human condition in ways that engage our minds, hearts and spirits.